 - Retired Members: € 180

-The preliminary program will be available on the 27th of April 2020.
+The preliminary program will be available on the 31 st of March 2021.

 • Technical visits to the Arena in Verona and the Roman Theatre.
 Possible visit to the Philharmonic Theatre.